kaby76/swigged.llvm/README.md

 RyuJIT.
 But, SharpLang contained a SWIG-generated C# wrapper for LLVM-C, useful in its own right.
 Swigged-LLVM takes up the C# API for LLVM, drops the CIL reader, and extends the API to contain additional LLVM-C functionality.
 In addition, Swigged.llvm cleans up some of the problems with SharpLang, and adds several full-featured tests and examples.
+I found the documentation for LLVM-C woefully
+inadequate: there is in general only one example you can find (factorial), no examples with pointers, arrays, structs, or PTX.

+Note: IMHO, LLVM is a great example of a large system with purportedly a lot of documentation of which almost entirely useless.
+The build scripts and examples in this project were derived mostly by trial and error.
+As far as LLVM, you have been forewared.

 # Targets